louislewis2/Sigfox/README.md

 This .Net library facilitates working with the Sigfox backend api.
 It is currently under development, thus not all endpoints are implemented.

+# Helping Out

+If you can assist in testing the library, that would help a lot.
+I cannot test all endpoints with the account and devices I have.

 # Packages

 ## Nuget Feed